 There are four concepts around which we built our approach to find and nurture tomorrow’s management leaders: challenging best practices, exclusively using partners, values and the long-term view.

 First, there are numerous ‘best practices’ on case interviews and McKinsey/BCG applications.
-At a tactical level we strive to challenge the notion of what a ‘best practice’ is, vs what’s just familiar.
-For example, every case training book we have seen teaches estimation questions as demand side problems.
+At a tactical level, we strive to challenge the notion of what a ‘best practice’ is, vs what’s just familiar.
+For example, every case training book we have seen teaches estimation questions as demand-side problems.
 They are not.
-Every case books teaches frameworks.
+Every case book teaches frameworks.
 About 50% of McKinsey cases cannot be solved with any type of framework.
 These are just a sampling of poor teaching techniques packaged as best-practices.

 On a related point, to radically alter a clients career path, we have to think about what kinds of creative ideas can shift the current career trajectory.
 That means taking risks.
 It means being counter-intuitive.
 It means having no set plan since we cannot use the same approach for everyone.
 We do take risks by experimenting with new ways to help clients.